jibby0/server/README.md

 # Exposing internal services

+## kubectl expose

 ```
 kubectl expose svc/some-service --name=some-service-external --port 1234 --target-port 1234 --type LoadBalancer
 ```

 Service will then be available on port 1234 of any k8s node.

+## using a lan-only domain

+An A record for `lan.jibby.org` & `*.lan.jibby.org` points to an internal IP.

+To be safe, a middleware is included to filter out source IPs outside of the LAN network & k3s CIDR.
+See `traefik/middleware-lanonly.yaml`.

+Then, internal services can be exposed with an IngressRoute, as a subdomain of `lan.jibby.org`.
+See `sonarr.yaml`'s IngressRoute.

 # Backups